RAYMOND "RED" REDDINGTON

 James Spader stars as Raymond "Red" Reddington on NBC's "The Blacklist."

-Spader's film credits include Steven Soderbergh's "Sex, Lies, and Videotape," for which he received the Best Actor Award at the Cannes Film Festival; David Cronenberg's "Crash," which received the Special Jury Prize at Cannes; and Steven Shainberg's "Secretary," which won the Independent Spirit Award for Best Feature.
+Spader's film credits include Steven Soderbergh's "Sex, Lies, and Videotape," for which he received the Best Actor Award at the Cannes Film Festival; David Cronenberg's "Crash," which received the Special Jury Prize at Cannes; and Steven Shainberg's "Secretary," which was nominated for Best Feature at the Independent Spirit Awards.
 Other film credits include "2 Days in the Valley," "Wolf" and "Less Than Zero."

 He starred in David Mamet's Broadway play "Race" in 2010.

-Spader starred in Steven Spielberg's feature "Lincoln," opposite Daniel Day Lewis, while also starring on NBC's hit comedy "The Office."
-Most recently, he co-starred in the feature film "The Homesman," alongside Hilary Swank and Tommy Lee Jones (who also directed), and starred as the titular villain in Marvel's "Avengers: Age of Ultron."
+Spader co-starred in Steven Spielberg's feature "Lincoln," opposite Daniel Day Lewis, while also co-starring on NBC's hit comedy "The Office."
+He shot the feature film "The Homesman," alongside Hilary Swank and Tommy Lee Jones (who also directed), and starred as the titular villain in Marvel's "Avengers: Age of Ultron."